NvChad/nvchad.github.io/docs/config/Walkthrough.md

 ```

-- The file names in the tree with (i) are meant to be ignored , i.e the user doesn't need to look at them.
-I assume you have basic lua knowledge .
-The lua code in those files might fret you or look very complex / scare you from NvChad xD.
+- The file names in the tree with (i) are meant to be ignored , i.e the user doesn't need to look at them as the lua code in those files might fret you or look very complex / scare you from NvChad xD.
-- (*) : custom dir has to be created by the user.
+- (note) : custom dir has to be created by the user.

 ## Walkthrough